Comcast/weasel/README.md

 `LICENSE`
 ---------

-The `LICENSE` file is at the root of the project (from whence you ought to run `license`).
+The `LICENSE` file is at the root of the project (whence you ought to run `weasel`).
 This must comply with the requirements of the Apache Software Foundation and is intended for human consumption.

 Nevertheless, with a bit of careful writing, it's possible to have `weasel` help verify that everything gets covered.